skhaz/avaaz-engineering-exercise/README.md

 - Ingests JSON source data (see the `input` folder)
 - Stores valid data and normalized datetimes in the provided database
-- Queries the data (using the filters described above)
+- Allows searching the data through an API endpoint (using the filters described above)
-- Outputs the results

 Note that we've provided the following: